UCIDataScienceInitiative/LearningWithPython/NeuralNetworkBasics.md

 ## Feedforward neural network

-With perceptron as a building block, a neural network has multiple layers that have multiple neurons.
+With perceptron as a building block, a neural network has **multiple layers that have multiple neurons**.
 In a feedforward neural network, the connections are strictly from one layer to the next; there are no "loops."
 Neural networks with "loops" are called recurrent neural networks (RNN).
 To obtain the neural network output, the input vector is passed through all the layers (forward propagation/pass).

 <img src="/figures/neuralnet.png" width="40%">